catseye/Falderal/README.markdown

 Features
 --------

-The current version of Falderal is described in the Falderal Literate Test Format document.
-The current version of `Test.Falderal` is 0.5 "The Loop".
+The current version of Falderal is described in the [Falderal Literate Test Format](docs/Falderal_Literate_Test_Format.markdown).
+The current version of `Test.Falderal` is 0.6 "Streeterville".
 Neither the file format specification, nor the `Test.Falderal` API, should be expected to be stable through the 0.x series.

 Currently supported features of the framework are: